playframework/play-java-angular-seed/README.md

 ### Let's get started,

+* Clone the application and open application as a sbt project.

-* The following sbt commands are working fine with this application.(To see more details of [sbt](http://www.scala-sbt.org/))
+* Used any of the sbt commands listed in the below according to the requirement which are working fine with this application.(To see more details of [sbt](http://www.scala-sbt.org/))

 ```
-    sbt clean           # Clear existing build files.
+    sbt clean           # Clear existing build files

     sbt stage           # Build your application from your project’s source directory